SyNikolai/BestStateforData/README.md

 Among the world leades in the field of Data, the United States, have been recognised as a top destination for any aspiring individual who want to start building their career in this industry.

-In this project, using exploratory data analysis, datasets containing meaningful features concerning salaries in the I.T. industry of the U.S. will be used, in tandem with cost of living indices as well as tax rates on income per state.
-Goal of the project is to come up with a confident answer on the ideal state for a Data related career.

 # Table of contents

 - [Introduction](#introduction)
   - [DataSets](#datasets)
-    - `Salary Data`
-    - `Cost Indices`
-    - `Effective Tax Rates`
   - [Data Cleaning](#data-cleaning)
   - [Analysis](#analysis)
     - `Graph1`